A SAM-guided Two-stream Lightweight Model for Anomaly Detection: Experiments

 We validate the effectiveness of our method using the MVTec AD~\cite{bergmann2019mvtec} dataset, a renowned benchmark in the field of anomaly detection and localization.
 MVTec AD comprises 5 texture and 10 object categories, each providing hundreds of normal images for training, along with a diverse set of both anomalous and normal images for evaluation.
 It also provides pixel-level ground truths for defective test images.

-Additionally, we extend our experimentation on the VisA~\cite{zou2022spot} and DAGM~\cite{wieler2007weakly} dataset to showcase the generalization capabilities of STLM facing more complex datasets with.
+Additionally, we extend our experimentation on the VisA~\cite{zou2022spot}, MVTec LOCO~\cite{Loco2022} and DAGM~\cite{wieler2007weakly} dataset to showcase the generalization capabilities of STLM facing more complex datasets with, examples in Figure~\ref{fig13}.
 The VisA Dataset comprises 10,821 high-resolution color images (9,621 normal and 1,200 anomalous samples) encompassing 12 objects across 3 domains, establishing it as the most extensive anomaly detection dataset in the industrial domain to date.
+The MVTec LOCO dataset includes both structural and logical anomalies.
+It contains 3644 images from five different categories inspired by real-world industrial inspection scenarios.
+Structural anomalies appear as scratches, dents, or contaminations in the manufactured products.
+Logical anomalies violate underlying constraints, e.g., a permissible object being present in an invalid location or a required object not being present at all.
+Notably, for the convenience of comparison, we only select structural anomalies.
 DAGM contains 10 textured objects with small abnormal regions that bear a strong visual resemblance to the background.
 For each class, we first move all anomalous samples from the original training set to the original test set and then move all normal samples from the test set to the training set.
-Furthermore, we randomly select 30 normal samples from the training set, designating them as "good" samples in the test set, which are subsequently removed from the training set.
+Furthermore, we randomly select 30 normal samples from the training set, designating them as "good" samples in the test set.

-Additionally, we use the Describable Textures Dataset (DTD)~\cite{cimpoi2014describing} as the source of anomaly images (denoted as A in Equation~\eqref{eqn-1}).